Janet Leigh: 1970s and 1980s

+1990s and 2000s

+In 1995, Leigh published the non-fiction book Psycho: Behind the Scenes of the Classic Thriller.
+In 1996, she published her first novel, House of Destiny, which explored the lives of two friends who forged an empire that would change the course of Hollywood's history.
+The book's success spawned a follow-up novel, The Dream Factory (2002), which was set in Hollywood during the height of the studio system.

-Leigh subsequently appeared opposite her daughter, Jamie Lee Curtis, in John Carpenter's supernatural horror film The Fog (1980), in which a phantom schooner unleashes ghosts on a small coastal community.
-Leigh would appear opposite her daughter once again in Halloween H20: 20 Years Later (1998), playing the secretary of Laurie Strode.
-On television, Leigh acted in the Murder, She Wrote episode "Doom with a View" (1987), as Barbara LeMay in an episode of The Twilight Zone ("Rendezvous in a dark place", 1989) and the Touched by an Angel episode "Charade" (1997).
+Leigh would appear with her daughter once again in Halloween H20: 20 Years Later (1998), playing the secretary of Laurie Strode.
+On television Leigh acted in the Murder, She Wrote episode "Doom with a View" (1987), as Barbara LeMay in an episode of The Twilight Zone ("Rendezvous in a dark place", 1989), and the Touched by an Angel episode "Charade" (1997).
 She guest-starred twice as different characters on both Fantasy Island and The Love Boat, as well as Tales of the Unexpected.

 Leigh continued to grant interviews and appear at red carpet events through the early 2000s.
 Her final film credit was in the teen film Bad Girls from Valley High (2005), opposite Christopher Lloyd.